Arema F.C.: Liga Indonesia era

-Indonesia Super League Era
+Indonesia Super League era

-After another conflict in Indonesia's football league administration, the first Indonesia Super League competition, the 2008–09 edition, came about with Arema disappointingly finishing at 10th.
-Two months after the competition was over, on 3 August 2009 at a hotel in Malang, Bentoel Group sold Arema to a group of people, including fans, concerned about the club's performance and future.
-The release was also a by-product of the sale of majority shares owned by Bentoel Group in the Bentoel cigarette operations to multinational British American Tobacco (BAT) that had no intent to finance a local football club in Indonesia.
+After another conflict in Indonesia's football league administration, the first Indonesia Super League competition, the 2008–09 edition came with Arema disappointingly finishing 10th.
+Two months later, the Bentoel Group sold Arema to a group of fans and investors concerned about the club's performance and future.
+The release was also a by-product of the sale of majority shares owned by the Bentoel Group to the British American Tobacco (BAT).
 Before that, there was a discourse of merging Arema with Persema Malang, but supporters objected this plan.
-In the 2009–10 season of ISL, Arema, which was coached by Dutchman Robert Alberts, won the title.
+In the 2009–10 season of ISL, Arema, which was coached by Robert Alberts, won the title.
 Arema had a knack of coming back stronger after taking a hit, which endears it to its loyal band of supporters who accompany the team wherever they go.

-Dualism Era (2011–2014)
+Dualism era (2011–2014)

 Indonesian football experienced its worst spell of management after Arema's 2010 victory with a schism within the country's football management.
 PSSI in 2011 endorsed a newly founded league to rebrand the ISL and launched the Liga Prima Indonesia (Indonesia Premier League/IPL) as its direct replacement.
 However, ISL administrators rebelled against this move and continued the ISL series.
-Arema was also divided into two separate entities, Arema Indonesia in IPL and Arema Indonesia (later became Arema F.C.) in ISL.
-In 2012, Bakrie Group bought Arema after selling their ISL club Pelita Jaya (which was renamed to Pelita Bandung Raya after the selling) because of regulations that did not allow a company to own two clubs in the same league.
-It thwrated two clubs (Pelita Jaya and Arema) being mergered.
+Arema was also divided into two separate entities, Arema Indonesia in IPL and Arema Indonesia (later Arema F.C.) in ISL.
+In 2012, Bakrie Group bought Arema after selling their ISL club Pelita Jaya (which was renamed to Pelita Bandung Raya; the club then dropped the "Pelita" name and currently competes as Madura United).
+The ownership change cancelled a plan to merge the two clubs.

-Arema Indonesia's founders claimed they had been given permission from Lucky Acub Zaenal, the son of Acub Zaenal, the co-founder of Arema Indonesia football club.
+Arema Indonesia's founders claimed they had been given permission from Lucky Acub Zaenal, the son of Acub Zaenal, the club's co-founder.
 Meanwhile, the Aremania fanclub rejected this, leading to the formation of Arema Cronus, which eventually became Arema FC.

-Post Dualism Era
+Post dualism era

 The dualism ended in 2014 with the PSSI taking over the rebellious group that held onto the ISL series.
 FIFA also intervened and punished Indonesia for its poor management, leading to a competition vacuum in 2015.
 During the break, the Arema factions merged and agreed to use the name Arema Cronus for the resumption of the ISL in 2016.
-Prior to the 2017 season, the club changed its name again from Arema Cronus to Arema Football Club amid fan protests.
+Prior to the 2017 season, the club changed its name again from to Arema FC amid fan protests.